StckOverflw/reputation-bot/index.md

 - Use the `/scan` command to scan the messages in a channel for thank phrases.
 This will backfill your reputations.
 You can scan up to 100k messages in a channel.
 This will take some time and you can only scan one channel at a time.
-- Set your own reputation emote with `/repsettings reaction`.
-This can be a custom emote from your server or a normal discord emote.
+- Set your own reputation emote with `/reaction main`.
+This can be a custom emote from your server or a normal discord emote. you can also add more additional emotes with `/reactions add`.
 - Set the legacy prefix.
 All slash commands also exists as legacy text commands.
 - Use the `/repsettings` command to tweak your settings.
 - User the `/thankwords check` command to check if a message would give reputation.